mpanighetti/install-or-defer/README.md

 ## Rollback

-If major problems are detected with the critical update prompt or installation workflow, disable the __Install or Defer__ policy.
+If major problems are detected with the update prompt or installation workflow, disable the __Install or Defer__ policy.
 This will prevent computers from being newly prompted for installation of updates.

 Note that any computers which have already received the framework push will continue through the motions of alerting, deferring, updating, and restarting.
 If you need to remove the framework from your fleet and stop it from running, you could write an uninstall script using the preinstall script as a foundation (it would basically just need to unload the LaunchDaemons and remove the resource files).